-Construction Club is not running in the summer term.
+Construction Club is not running in the autumn term.

 This week we decided to create brand new animals for our Magical Zoo.
 The children worked alone or in pairs to create a new animal.
 We had elephants with tails, crocodiles with wings, dogs with one leg and many more animals.